 Farmers in regions IV and V should embrace the production of improved small grain varieties and practice conservation agriculture as an adaptation strategy to climate change.
-Based on our study findings, we recommend that since farmers who were more resilient had a number of livelihoods activities, there is need to craft a policy that promotes diversification.
-The government needs to support indigenous knowledge that farmers can use to bounce back when a disaster strikes.
-The policy to enforce disaster preparedness plans from national level all the way to the farmer must be enacted.
+Based on our study findings, we recommend that since farmers who were more resilient had a number of livelihoods activities there is need to craft a policy that promotes diversification.
+The government needs to support indigenous knowledge that farmers can use so as to be able to bounce back when a disaster strikes.
+The policy to enforce disaster preparedness plans from national level all the way to the farmer.
 Disaster risk reduction (DRR) committees should be mandatory so as to share information on climate variability.
-Since low access to credit, information and education was correlated to vulnerability, there is need to craft a policy that supports access to credit and information.
+Since low access to credit, information and education was correlated to vulnerability there is need to craft a policy that support access to credit and information.